James-Fleming12/EvidentialHDC/README.md

 The ultimate goal is **label-free adaptation for prototype updates**: at deployment, the decoder should update its prototypes from the corrupted stream without any labels.
-The current method is **cov-shift DGLSS++** — a feature extractor that fixes the corruption collapse at the source — paired with a **linear-probe decoder on the HDC code** that recovers the structure the distance-to-prototype rule throws away (Section 2).
+The current method is **cov-shift DGLSS++**, a feature extractor that fixes the corruption collapse at the source, paired with a **linear-probe decoder on the HDC code** that recovers the structure the distance-to-prototype rule throws away (Section 2).
 The label-free path then covers the healthy conditions and crosstalk, and the remaining conditions fall